n-r-w/knowledgegraph-mcp/README.md

 **Server not starting:**
 - Make sure Node.js 18+ is installed
 - Check that all environment variables are set correctly

+**Tests failing:**
+- For PostgreSQL tests: Ensure PostgreSQL is running at localhost:5432
+- For multi-backend tests: Run `npm run test:multi-backend` to see detailed output

 ## Based on MCP Memory Server